 The act of being overly attached or clingy is a way of avoiding being parted from something.
 The phrase is frequently used in romantic relationships to describe someone who demands reassurance from their partners in a strenuous, agitated, or even compulsive way.
-It frequently resembles someone who continually demands commitments from their partner, but even after the partner goes above and beyond to show their love and devotion, the “clingy” person is unconvinced of how the other person is truly feeling.
+It’s often like someone who keeps asking their partner to make promises, but even when the partner goes out of their way to show their love and devotion, the “clingy” person is still not sure how the other person really feels.

 Clinginess in Relationships